wearebraid/vueformulate.com/docs/guide/inputs/README.md

 ## All Options

+### Props
-Each `FormulateInput` can be customized by adding a few props on it.
+Each `FormulateInput` can be configured by declaring props.
 The list below contains all of the available universal options:

 ::: tip Note
 Some `FormulateInput` types have props that are specific to their type.
 Please